ArtifactDB/build-schemas-action/README.md

 This action provides a "one-click" method for preparing JSON schemas for use in an ArtifactDB instance.

-- It resolves `allOf` statements by merging together `properties` from all referenced subschemas.
+- It resolves `$ref` statements by merging together properties from all referenced subschemas.
   This produces a schema that has a single `properties`, which is easier to parse by both humans and machines.
   The centralization of properties also allows us to set `additionalProperties: false`, which allows for stricter validation.
   (This would not be possible if properties are fragmented into different `allOf` subschemas.